 - Symptoms have persisted for longer than 24 hours.
 More commonly, symptoms last for weeks or even months.

 - A period of 30 days must have passed since the start of the previous relapse.

-- A healthcare professional has ruled out other possible causes for flare-ups, including infections, heat, and stress.
+- A healthcare professional has ruled out other possible causes of symptoms, such as heat or an underlying infection.

-- A mild bout of infection that makes symptoms worse without triggering a full relapse, such as a stomach bug.
+- a mild infection that makes symptoms worse without triggering a full relapse, such as a stomach bug

 Common relapse symptoms

 The most common symptoms of MS that occur during a relapse include: